rgwch/woordify/readme.md

 This is a word finding game, heavily inspired by [Wortify](https://6mal5.com/wortify/), which in turn is inspired by [Spelling Bee](https://www.nytimes.com/puzzles/spelling-bee).
 I didn't find a dutch version, so I had to create my own.
 You can try a working example [here](https://woordify.rgw.ch).

-But this version can easily be adapted to other languages - or other vocabularies (why not create a game to find medical terms, and so on)
+This version can easily be adapted to other languages - or other vocabularies (why not create a game to find medical terms, and so on).
+You'll only need to create a new server/words.txt, and probably translate the UI.

 The program consists of a Server and a Client
 <div style="clear:both"></div>